OISF/suricata/doc/userguide/rules/payload-keywords.rst

 A combination of the extraction scopes can be combined.

+.. note:: A ``flow:`` capture needs a flow to store into.
+Some packets are inspected without one -- ICMPv4 error messages, for example, or a packet that could not be given a flow because the flow memcap was reached.
+Those packets can still alert, but their ``flow:`` captures are dropped.

 It is also possible to extract key/value pair in the ``pkt`` scope.
 One capture would be the key, the second the value.
 The notation is similar to the last ::